Crazy Castle: History

 Kemco started the franchise after they licensed the rights to produce a Famicom Disk System game based on the film Who Framed Roger Rabbit.
 When Kemco was planning to release it outside Japan, there was already an NES game based on the same film developed by Rare and published by LJN.
-In order to release it outside Japan, Kemco bought the rights to Warner Bros.'
+Licensing issues occurring in Western markets, as Capcom owned rights to release Disney-based video games outside Japan at the time, had also been cited as a factor.
+In order to release the game outside Japan, Kemco bought the rights to Warner Bros.'
 Looney Tunes franchise to produce Looney Tunes-based video games.

 When the promotion of the film Who Framed Roger Rabbit in Japan ended, Kemco lost the rights to produce video games based on the film there, but gained the rights to produce Disney-based ones, due to the Who Framed Roger Rabbit film being produced by Touchstone Pictures, a studio owned by The Walt Disney Company.
-Kemco later produced their Mickey Mouse versions in the Crazy Castle series and released most of these versions exclusively in Japan, while continuing their Looney Tunes versions outside Japan; however, some were based on other licenses such as Jim Davis's Garfield comic strip and The Real Ghostbusters animated television series.
+Kemco later produced their Mickey Mouse versions in the Crazy Castle series and released most of these versions exclusively in Japan, while continuing their Looney Tunes versions outside Japan; however, some were based on other licenses such as ITE's Hugo media franchise, Jim Davis's Garfield comic strip and The Real Ghostbusters animated television series.

 Prior to the release of Bugs Bunny: Crazy Castle 3 worldwide, Kemco released the compilation Bugs Bunny Collection exclusively in Japan, which was a re-release of Mickey Mouse I and II, but with the Bugs Bunny sprite set and other minor updates (such as the Super Game Boy support).
 The rest of the games in the Crazy Castle series were released as original titles throughout all territories from this point forward.

 The fifth entry of the Crazy Castle series starred Walter Lantz's Woody Woodpecker in the role, rather than Bugs Bunny, due to Kemco losing their license to release Warner Bros. properties, while switching to the exclusive rights for releasing Universal Studios properties, because of their release of the Nintendo GameCube title, Universal Studios Theme Parks Adventure, in which Woody was also one of the main characters.

 Gameplay

-While presented in a side-scrolling platform game format, The Crazy Castle games do not have a jump function.
-Only by taking different routes (for example by stairs, ladders and teleporters) can the character avoid enemies and collect certain items.
+While presented in a side-scrolling platform game format, most of the Crazy Castle games do not have a jump function.
+By taking different planned routes (for example by stairs, ladders and teleporters) can the character avoid enemies and collect certain items.
 Some of the levels have weapons or invincibility items that can be used against the enemies in the game.
 There are also objects that the player must collect in order to complete a level, like keys.
 Passwords can be used to start at a certain level.